2024–25 Abilene Christian Wildcats men's basketball team

 The 2024–25 Abilene Christian Wildcats men's basketball team represented Abilene Christian University during the 2024–25 NCAA Division I men's basketball season.
-The Wildcats, led by fourth-year head coach Brette Tanner, played their home games at Moody Coliseum in Abilene, Texas, as members of the Western Athletic Conference (WAC).
+The Wildcats, led by fourth-year head coach Brette Tanner, played their home games at Moody Coliseum in Abilene, Texas as members of the Western Athletic Conference (WAC).
+The Wildcats finished the season 16–16, 8–8 in WAC play, to finish in a tie for fourth place.
+They were defeated by Seattle in the quarterfinals of the WAC tournament.

 Previous season

 The Wildcats finished the 2023–24 season 15–16, 10–10 in WAC play, to finish in a tie for sixth place.
 As the No. 7 seed in the WAC tournament, they lost to Stephen F. Austin in the first round.
-They received an invitation to the CIT, where they defeated Texas A&M–Corpus Christi in the first round, before losing to fellow WAC member Tarleton in the quarterfinals.
+They received an invitation to the CIT, where they defeated Texas A&M–Corpus Christi in the first round before losing to fellow WAC member Tarleton in the quarterfinals.